Tracking the June 2026 European Heatwave with EuroMeteo Real-Time Data

 Following the Heat West to East: A EuroMeteo Walkthrough

-The EuroMeteo Explorer is built on the E-SOH (European Surface Observations HVD) feed from MeteoGate, which provides standardized, near real-time observations from thousands of European stations.
-Climate Explorer has been archiving this feed since 5 March 2026, which means the full June 2026 heatwave is captured in the available record.
+The EuroMeteo Explorer is built on the E-SOH (European Surface Observations HVD) feed from MeteoGate, which provides standardized, near-real-time observations from European stations.
+Climate Explorer’s local archive covers the dates used in this walkthrough.

 Here is how to use the explorer to trace the heatwave’s path across the continent.